-- GRE is recommended but not required for applicants with master's degree GPA of/3.5 or higher.
-Please contact the program directly regarding this requirement. - Acceptable GRE scores with 144 in both the verbal and quantitative sections and a 3.5 writing score or above preferred. - · Evidence in prerequisite academic work that the applicant can successfully complete the doctoral program in the area of study. - An autobiographical sketch that describes why the applicant wishes to pursue the selected doctoral program.
+- Acceptable GRE scores with 144 in both the verbal and quantitative sections and a 3.5 writing score or above preferred. - Evidence in prerequisite academic work that the applicant can successfully complete the doctoral program in the area of study. - An autobiographical sketch that describes why the applicant wishes to pursue the selected doctoral program.
 This sketch also should include information on previous study, educational experience, professional accomplishments, immediate and future professional goals, a proposed time schedule for completing the degree, and any other information that the applicant believes is relevant for admission into the desired program. - Evidence of research and writing ability, if required by the doctoral program.
 Such evidence may include a master's thesis, proctored writing sample, a written research report, one or more reprints of publications, a paper presented to a professional society, or similar evidence of competence in this respect.